|Congresswoman Murphy with a group of interns in front of the U.S. Capitol

 How do I apply?

-Submit a completed application through this website along with a brief cover letter, resume, two writing samples, and two letters of recommendation by the deadline to the intern coordinator.
+Submit a completed application through this website along with a brief cover letter, resume, two writing samples, and two letters of recommendation in a single PDF by the deadline to the appropriate intern coordinator.
 Only online submissions will be accepted.
 Please do not mail or drop off your application in person.

 E-mail one of our intern coordinators: